 It’s Time for Equity gives participants the opportunity to share their lived experience, learn from others, and begin the work of finding solutions that will allow us to begin to heal our community from the harm caused by racism and unconscious bias.
-To expand racial understanding and cultural competency through dialogue among community and business members of different races with the ultimate goal of eliminating barriers, such as white fragility, that foster racism and discrimination.
+To expand racial understanding and cultural competency through dialogue among community and business members of different races with the ultimate goal of eliminating barriers that foster racism and discrimination.
 Our goal is to continue to advance the accelerating dialogues in Cleveland and promote conversations that break down racial hierarchy and promote healing.

 Create opportunities for significant dialogue and conversations that move beyond the superficial.
 Invite people from every ethnicity and community to participate in a dialogue to affirm how important diversity is to Greater Cleveland and Northeast Ohio.

 YWCA Greater Cleveland President & CEO Margaret Mitchell

 Each year the YWCA Staff chooses a collection of photographs to be displayed at ITT.
 Before the program officially begins, attendees are invited to view these images and respond with their thoughts and revisit them throughout the day.
 Below, you can see some of the images that past participants had the opportunity to view and the notes they left.

 Our 2018 forum featured powerful keynote speakers Andrew Collins and Jameel McGee.
 Collins was a police officer for nearly five years.
 He then served 18 months is prison for possession of drugs with the intent to distribute.
 McGee was falsely arrested by Collins on drug charges and served four years in prison until his case was overturned when Collins admitted to falsifying evidence.
 McGee and Collins now regularly speak together at universities, schools, churches, and civic organizations about their path to forgiveness and friendship.